httpwg/http-extensions/draft-ietf-httpbis-priority.md

 of omitted parameters is different when processing an HTTP response; see
 {{merging}}.

+A server or intermediary that fails to parse the Dictionary SHOULD use default parameter values.
+Clients can safely ignore malformed dictionaries entirely.

-Unknown parameters, parameters with out-of-range values or values of unexpected types MUST be ignored.
+Where the Dictionary is successfully parsed, unknown priority parameters, parameters with out-of-range values. or values of unexpected types MUST be ignored.

 ## Urgency